A Sense of Conspiracy: Notes on The Tom Woods Show, Episode 1810

 “It may well be said that a majority of the ‘experts’ in the international field are on the side of globalism.
 It would be amazing if this were otherwise, after so many years of gigantic expenditure by foundations in virtually sole support of the globalist point of view.
 Professors and researchers have to eat and raise families.
 They cannot themselves spend the money to finance research and publications.
 The road to eminence in international areas, therefore, just as in the case of the social sciences generally, is by way of foundation grants and support” (Reece Committee Report, p.
 182 [quoted in Wormser, Foundations, pp. 213-14]).

-(A quick word on this middle position before we return to the conversation.
+(A quick word on this middle ground before we return to the conversation.
 Conspiracy realism, in the Anglo-American context, stresses the importance of certain large tax-exempt foundations, with specific emphasis on the Council on Foreign Relations (CFR) and its sister organization, the Royal Institute for International Affairs, also known as Chatham House.
-In light of its origins and well-documented history of guiding American foreign policy, not to mention the revelations of the Reece Committee mentioned above, there is nothing irrational or outlandish in focusing on the machinations of the CFR and other politically connected organizations.
+In light of its well-documented history of guiding American foreign policy, not to mention the revelations of the Reece Committee mentioned above, there is nothing irrational or outlandish in focusing on the machinations of the CFR and other politically connected organizations.
 I’ll have more to say about conspiracy realism below.
 Now back to the conversation.)

 Members of the network often refer to themselves as “internationalists,” and many have been quite open about their agenda and ultimate goals.
 Yet there remain hidden aspects of the globalist project, for the actors involved are much less open about the means by which they hope to achieve their goals.

 War, for instance, has been instrumental in advancing the globalist agenda.
 But do not expect members of the network to reveal the extent to which they themselves (or their agents) deliberately bring about wars for the purpose of exploiting them—just as we would not expect a member of the mafia to come forward voluntarily and confess his crimes to the public.
 Instead, they spin false narratives about the causes of war, which are promoted and sold to the public by friendly academics and news journalists, not to mention Hollywood movies that reinforce the propaganda (for instance, see https://areamanonfire.com/?p=997).
-Consequently, consumers of the official narrative (the public) would hardly suspect that a cabal of well-placed Machiavellian plotters is largely responsible for the conflict in question.
+Consequently, consumers of the official narrative would hardly suspect that a cabal of well-placed Machiavellian plotters is largely responsible for the conflict in question.

-For instance, conveniently rejecting methodological individualism in favor methodological holism, the Conditioners would have us believe that the war resulted from abstract historical or economic forces—e.g., a crisis of “Modernity” or “overproduction,” Capitalism’s search for new markets, etc.—in which case, no one in particular is to blame (everyone is to blame); or, beyond that line of reasoning, it must have been the work of a madman—a Kaiser or Hitler—who forced the hand of the Good Guys; or, on a more sophisticated level, war resulted from a constellation of factors: misunderstandings, miscalculation, and incompetence on the part of national leaders and diplomats who genuinely wanted to avoid war.
+The public has been conditioned to believe many things that are simply not true.
+And where there is conditioning, there are Conditioners: people in the know and who know better.
+For instance, conveniently rejecting methodological individualism in favor methodological holism, the Conditioners would have us believe that the war resulted from abstract historical or economic forces—e.g., a crisis of “Modernity” or “overproduction,” Capitalism’s search for new markets, etc. According to such theories, no one in particular is to blame, because, in a sense, everyone is to blame; or, beyond that line of reasoning, it must have been the work of a madman—a Kaiser or Hitler—who ultimately forced the hand of the Good Guys.
+Or, on a more sophisticated level, they might say that the war resulted from a constellation of factors: misunderstandings, miscalculation, and incompetence on the part of national leaders and diplomats who genuinely wanted to avoid war.

 Those are some of the myths you are likely to encounter in standard, textbook recitations of the causes of the first and second world wars of the twentieth century.
 They represent the intellectual fruits of a global conspiracy that requires a world crisis in order to bring about a “new world order” (or a “great reset”)—that is, world government.
-Coming out of the rubble of World War I, the ill-fated League of Nations was the globalists’ first stab at a viable world state.
-In the context of WWII and the subsequent Cold War (which is now being reheated), the globalists were more successful with the Bretton Woods agreement and the establishment of the United Nations and its offshoots, including the World Health Organization.
+Coming out of the rubble of World War I, the ill-fated League of Nations was the globalists’ first stab at a world state.
+In the context of WWII and the subsequent Cold War (which is now being reheated), the globalists were more successful with the institution of Bretton Woods and the United Nations and its offshoots, including the World Health Organization.

 We catch glimpses of this conspiracy (which, unlike Sammeroff’s GGC, actually exists) in several books, including, in no particular order, 1) David Rockefeller’s Memoirs; in which the former chairman of the CFR openly boasts about being an internationalist dedicated to undermining America’s political sovereignty in favor of global governance; 2) Peter Grose’s Continuing the Inquiry: The Council on Foreign Relations from 1921 to 1996; 3) Perpetual War for Perpetual Peace, a collection of historical essays edited by Harry Elmer Barnes, who exposes the attempts by “court historians” funded by the Council on Foreign Relations and the Rockefeller Foundation to smear anyone who endeavors to set the historical record straight on the true causes of the world wars; 4) Tragedy and Hope by Carrol Quigley, which exposes the existence and “far-reaching aims” of what Quigley calls “the network”; 5) John V. Denson’s A Century of War, particularly Chapter Four, “Franklin D. Roosevelt and the First Shot”; 6) the aforementioned Foundations: Their Power and Influence by Rene Wormser, which summarizes the results of a derailed Congressional investigation into large, tax-exempt foundations (e.g., The Council on Foreign Relations, Rockefeller Foundation, Carnegie Endowment, etc.).
-The book is especially revealing in helping the reader understand how American institutions of higher education and scientific research have been infiltrated and corrupted by members of “the network.”
+The book is especially revealing as it helps the reader understand how American institutions of higher education and scientific research have been infiltrated and corrupted by members of the network.
 It tells the story of how scientific inquiry, in many institutional settings, congealed into “The Science,” which cannot be questioned.
 In this way, the book helps explain many striking features of the COVID pandemic response and the global warming crisis narrative.

-Contra Sammeroff, there is no psychological comfort in any of this book learnin’.
+Contra Sammeroff, there is no psychological comfort in any of this.
 I’m reminded of a scene in the film Rosemary’s Baby, when it finally dawns on Rosemary that she has been the target of a sinister plot, and she can no longer trust the people closest to her—her husband, her doctor, her smiling next door neighbors.
 They have all combined against her and lied to her.
 It is a horrifying realization, followed by disillusionment and demoralization.

 One gets a similar feeling of betrayal when plumbing the depths of government corruption; for example, when one learns that the highest banking regulator in the country is actually the head of a banking cartel bent on robbing you of your savings and purchasing power; when one realizes that the public health establishment functions primarily as an advertising arm of pharmaceutical companies whose executives have no qualms about “lying with statistics” and experimenting on people without their informed consent; when one realizes that nearly everything taught in sixth-grade social studies class is 180 degrees opposite the truth; that government officials have misled the country into war after war on the basis of lies and propaganda, leaving a trail of death and destruction, grieving mothers and fathers, broken lives and shattered dreams, creating hell on earth.